-How does VoC differ according to company size?
+How does Voice of the Customer differ according to company size?

-The requirements and makeup of a voice of the customer program may depend on the size and maturity of the company.
-How a VoC program will work an enterprise with a half dozen departments, a large and diverse user base, and a support team with numerous agents, will differ quite significantly from a startup with only a small team in the whole company, no departments, and working with early adopters.
+The requirements and makeup of a Voice of the Customer program may depend on the size and maturity of the company.
+How a VoC program will work in an enterprise with a half dozen departments, a large and diverse user base, and a support team with numerous agents, will differ quite significantly from a startup with only a small team in the whole company, no departments, and working with early adopters.

-It's also important to note that company size doesn't always determine the requirements it will have for a VoC program.
+It's also important to note that company size doesn't always determine the requirements a company will have for a VoC program.
 For instance, an enterprise may have just determined it has a gap in knowledge about customer needs but isn't ready for a complex program.